SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/getting-started/command-usage.md

 ---
 #### Input file option

-Command line syntax: `--inputFile {argument}`
+Command line syntax: `#!powershell --inputFile [argument]`

-Petrichor Script syntax: `input-file : {argument}`
+Petrichor Script syntax: `#!ptcr input-file : <argument>`

 The `input file` option allows you to specify the input file directory and/or name.

 [Relative file paths](#relative-file-paths) can be used.

+!!! note

     If you only provide the directory, `input.petrichor` will be used as the file name.

+!!! note

     If you only provide the file name, `{install path}\` will be used as the directory.

 ???+ important "Restrictions"